 There is a variety of (federal, provincial, and municipal) laws and regulations in diverse fields such as social security, hospitals and procurement, the medical profession, as well as medicines and medical devices.
-Health is considered to be a social right with constitutional recognition; thus, Argentine legislation which regulates medicines and medical devices primarily serves to protect public health.
+Health is considered to be a social right with constitutional recognition; thus, Argentine legislation regulating medicines and medical devices primarily serves to protect public health.

-The public sector includes the national and provincial ministries, public hospitals (which also may provide services to people who are covered by social or private healthcare insurance providers), and primary healthcare entities, which provide assistance to the uninsured population.
+The public sector includes the national and provincial ministries, public hospitals (which also may provide services to people who are covered by public or private healthcare insurance providers), and primary healthcare entities, which provide assistance to the uninsured population.
 This sector is mainly financed through taxes.
 The public sector has been decentralized in recent decades, and the administration of national public hospitals has mostly been transferred to provincial and municipal governments.

-The Social Security Sector is operated by trade unions and covers all workers from the formal economy and their families.
-It is financed through mandatory payroll contributions from employee and employers (insurance schemes) and provides significant coverage within the Argentine health system.
+The Social Security Sector is operated by trade unions and covers all workers of the formal economy and their families.
+It is financed through mandatory payroll contributions from employees and employers (insurance schemes) and provides significant coverage within the Argentine health system.